stackvana/microcule/ReadMe.md

 Service target language is automatically detected based on the file extension of the service.
 This can be overridden using the `--language` option.

-*Note: For certain languages ( such as Babel ), the first microservice request to `microcule` may take additional time as it will perform an initial compile and cache step.*
+*Note: For certain languages ( such as Coffeescript ), the first microservice request to `microcule` may take additional time as it will perform an initial compile and cache step.*

-*Note: Please see [Babel Support](#babel) for additional Babel configuration*

 ### Node Middleware Usage